saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-20-Saving-US-from-Opioid-Addiction-one-Machine-Learning-solution-at-a-time.md

 ## RECOMMENDATIONS FOR IMPLEMENTING Patient+

-1. **Model Lifecycle** <br><br> As time passes and new data is administered, the underlying data relationships can change and the model performance can degrade.
+- **Model Lifecycle** <br> As time passes and new data is administered, the underlying data relationships can change and the model performance can degrade.
 To prevent the model from being unusable, the model performance should be tracked and the model retrained using new data if the performance degrades.
 Figure 10 depicts the model lifecycle.

 <figure style="width: 600px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/Humana/Figure10.png" alt="">